webhookdb/webhookdb/.github/pull_request_template.md

 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
-5. Use the imperative mood in the subject line
+5. Use subject-first messages, as linked above
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how